-In Sicily, the duration of mourning varied according to the kind of relationship with the dead person, but usually were observed the following criteria: if the dead person was an uncle, a cousin, or someone not a close relative, the woman dressed in black for three months.
+In Sicily, the duration of mourning varied according to the kind of relationship with the dead person, but usually the following criteria were observed: if the dead person was an uncle, a cousin, or someone not a close relative, the woman dressed in black for three months.
 If a child had been lost, the woman dressed in black for five years.
 If a sibling passed away, his or her sister dressed in black for three years.
 If the dead person was the husband, the widow dressed in black the rest of her life.
 I never saw my grandmother dressed in anything but black.
 She lost two children and her husband.

 As for men, the duration of mourning was shorter than that of women.
 They usually didn’t dress in black suits for a long time, but confined themselves to wearing a black tie, an armband, a narrow band around their jacket collar, or sometimes they wore a black button on it.